- UCAS Code: 72WW

 Awards are presented at a prestigious trade fair in Birmingham providing great publicity and networking opportunities.

-You will also learn how to use the laser-welder.
+You will also learn about using the laser-welder as a means for the rapid repair and modification of castings, as well as for other industry process requirements.
 Laser technology opens up unique creative possibilities within the design process and this module provides you with the opportunity to combine production processes, in order to create a collection for sale in a real-world commercial environment.

 The purpose of this module is to provide you with an overview of the industry context, in order to prepare you for employment post-graduation.
 It will ensure that you have an awareness of the complex nature of the jewellery industry and you will be encouraged to begin to develop networks of contacts in order to raise your profile as you identify a career path and launch your career as an industry graduate.
 It will also assist you to develop the transferable skills that will ensure you can function successfully within this professional context.

-This module gives you the opportunity to develop your own unique product range, where you will identify your chosen direction and target market within the specialist field.
+This module gives you the opportunity to develop your own unique product range where you will identify your chosen direction and target market within the specialist field.
 This is a culmination of your learning experience by bringing together all of the knowledge and expertise you have gained on the course.
+Your ambitions will be clarified through a personal written project brief with the purpose of creating a collection suitable for progression to the BA (Hons) Design for Industry (top-up) course or to launch your career.
 The ultimate aim is to design and manufacture a market ready product range realised to a high professional standard.

 This practice-based course will introduce you to techniques and processes associated with the traditions of the jewellery industry, enabling you to construct pieces in both precious and non-precious metals.